MarwanAlsoltany/velox/README.md

 ## Themes

 VELOX is built around the idea of `themes`, a theme is divided into four directories:

-* The `assets/` directory is where all your static assets associated with this theme will find their place
+* The `assets/` directory is where all your static assets associated with this theme will find their place.
 * The `layouts/` directory is where you define your layouts.
-A layout in VELOX terminology is the outer framing of a webpage
+A layout in VELOX terminology is the outer framing of a webpage.
 * The `pages/` directory is where you put the content specific to every page, the page will then be wrapped with some layout of your choice and finally rendered.
-A page in VELOX terminology is the actual content of a webpage
+A page in VELOX terminology is the actual content of a webpage.
 * The `partials/` directory is where you put all your reusable pieces of the theme, which then will be used in your layouts or pages.
-A good example for **partials** could be: *Components*, *Includes*, and *Content-Elements*
+A good example for **partials** could be: *Components*, *Includes*, and *Content-Elements*.

-You can customize the behavior of themes using the `config/theme.php` file.
+You can customize the behavior of themes using the [`config/theme.php`](./config/theme.php) file.
 Here you can set the active theme with the `active` key.
 Themes can inherit from each other by setting parent(s) with the `parent` key.
 You can also change the theme directory structure if you wish to using the `paths` key.
-Other configurations that worth taking a look at which have to do with themes can be found in the `config/view.php` file.
+Other configurations that worth taking a look at which have to do with themes can be found in the [`config/view.php`](./config/view.php) file.

 ![#32cd32](https://via.placeholder.com/11/32cd32/000000?text=+) **Advice:** *You can take a look at the provided [`velox`](./themes/velox) theme to see how all stuff work together in practice.*